www.guinayangan.com

 Just like in any other towns in the country, Roman Catholics account for majority of the population which in Guinayangan is recorded at 93% of the populace.
 The rest belong to other churches such as Iglesia ni Cristo, the Protestant Churches and Islam.

-Based on the latest labor and employment figure, the total labor force was posted at 20,585 with 94 percent employment rate.
-Of the 19,359 employed, 51 percent were absorbed by the agricultural sector while the remaining 49 percent were working for the non-agricultural sector.
+Based on the latest available labor and employment figure, the total labor force was posted at 20,585 with 94 percent employment rate.
+Of the 20,354 employed, 51 percent were absorbed by the agricultural sector while the remaining 49 percent were working for the non-agricultural sector.

 Power and Electricity:

 Electric power for Guinayangan is distributed by Quezon Electric Cooperative (QUEZELCO I).
-As of the latest available data, Quezelco I effective coverage in the municipality is 100 percent of the total number of barangays but only about 5,755 households are energized which is 77.74 percent of the total households in the municipality.
+As of the latest available data, Quezelco I effective coverage in the municipality is 100 percent of the total number of barangays but in 2010 only about 5,840 households are energized which is 65.17 percent of the total households in the municipality.

 Communication Facilities:

-The telecommunication office in Guinayangan is responsible for transmitting, receiving and providing radio, telephone and telegraphic services to the public.
-It has a transmitter station at the Poblacion which relays the inter-provincial telegraph and telephone system.
-Guinayangan receives regular television broadcasting from Gulf Side Video Network (GVN).
+The KABALIKAT CIVICOM is responsible for transmitting, receiving and providing radio communication services to the public.
+It has a transmitter station at the Poblacion which relays the inter-provincial telegraph system.
 A telegraph station with a radio and HF/CW facility serves the municipality.
 Supplementing these are VHF/UHF radio communication equipments located at the municipal building for emergency purposes and connecting barangay communications.
+Guinayangan receives regular television broadcasting from Gulf Side Video Network (GVN).

 The municipality has one postal office located at the municipal public market site.
 It is managed by the Philippine Postal Corporation.
 The location of the postal office at barangay Calimpak makes it accessible to both northern and southern sections of the town.

-Telephone services are extended by SANTELCOR.
-Its main office is situated at the Poblacion area.
+Telephone services are extended by PLDT though it has no branch office in the area.
 The system provides the subscribers with domestic long distance and overseas telephone calls as well as internet services.
 Two 60m high GLOBE GSM Tower were erected to provide mobile phone services.
 One is located at the town proper and one is located at Barangay Sta.
 Cruz which serve as relay station of other GLOBE GSM Towers in the nearby municipalities of Tagkawayan, Calauag and Lopez.
 A 45m high SMART Tower is also erected at Barangay Calimpak just a few meters from the municipal cemetery.
-Presence of Telepono sa Barangay Project of the Department of Transportation and Communications (DOTC) exists in the 10 most highly populated Barangays in the municipality that include among others the rural Barangays of Aloneros, Gapas, Sintones, Arbismen, and Capuluan Tulon.
+A 45m high SUN CELLULAR Tower also exist in the municipality.
+Its tower is located in brgy.
+Himbubulo Este.
+Sometime in late 1990's the presence of Telepono sa Barangay Project of the Department of Transportation and Communications (DOTC) exists in the 10 most highly populated Barangays in the municipality that include among others the rural Barangays of Aloneros, Gapas, Sintones, Arbismen, and Capuluan Tulon.
+Telepono sa Barangay Project is not operational now.

 Economic Profile: